openmobilityfoundation/mobility-data-specification/geography/README.md

 ### Geography Type

+Type of geography.
+These specific types are recommendations, but not a hard requirement.
+Others may be created by the Agency as needed.

 | Value                | Description                          |
 | -----                | -----------                          |
 | `municipal_boundary` | Edge of a city                       |